 What funding opportunities are available for history graduate students and how do I apply for them?
 See our Funding page for more information on what funding is available for graduate students.

 You should also consult our History Department Faculty pages, which describe our faculty’s research and teaching interests to see how they might align with your own potential research interests, concentrations, and minor fields.
 Don’t hesitate to contact professors with whom you might like to work before you submit your application; some faculty may not be accepting students and many faculty may be reluctant to accept students with whom they have had no previous communication.
+Please note that only certain faculty members (tenured and tenure-track professors) are permitted to be MA and PhD advisors and committee members:

 Am I required to know a foreign language?
 It depends.
 Starting in Fall 2022, there will no longer be a universal foreign language requirement for both our MA and PhD.
 Some fields, however, do require significant language skills, since their main primary and/or secondary source bases will be in foreign languages.
 All students should consult with their advisors after admission to determine if they need to obtain or demonstrate foreign language proficiency to complete their degrees.
 Additionally, MA students who wish to go on for a PhD should consult with their advisor and the main faculty in their concentration to determine if they should be focusing their time and effort on language training in addition to their regular History coursework.
 Although USF has limited opportunities for language training, there are numerous external grants and training programs across the world that can help you gain skills in a wide variety of languages.